 In addition to checking a task's input and output, DataRobot validates that a blueprint doesn't form cycles.
 If a cycle is introduced, DataRobot provides a warning, indicating which nodes are causing the issue.

 Train new models¶

 After changes have been made and saved for a blueprint, the option to train a model using that blueprint becomes available.
 Click Train to open the window and then select a feature list, sample size, and the number of folds used in cross validation.
 Then, click Train model.

 The model becomes available to the project on the model Leaderboard.
 If errors were encountered during model building, DataRobot provides several indicators.

 You can view the errored node from the Describe > Blueprint tab.
 Click on the problematic task to see the error message or validation warning.

-For additional information about a custom task that failed, you can find the full error traceback in the Describe > Log tab.
+If a custom task fails, you can find the full error traceback in the Describe > Log tab.